AVIATR/zoomboard_server/README.md

 ### X264 Settings
 We are using libx264 for encoding.
 The presets and how they correspond to various codec parameters can be found [here](http://dev.beandog.org/x264_preset_reference.html).
 If you have the `x264` binary installed, you can also see the installed presets by `x264 --fullhelp`.
 Some more information about the tuning and presets is given [here](https://trac.ffmpeg.org/wiki/Encode/H.264).

+Specific parameters can also be found for ffmpeg [here](https://ffmpeg.org/ffmpeg-codecs.html#libx264_002c-libx264rgb), and some more details about the parameters is also given [here](https://sites.google.com/site/linuxencoding/x264-ffmpeg-mapping)

 ### Further reading about libav and transcoding:
 Here are some useful links that were very helpful during the development of this software: